Septuagint: Christian use

 The Early Christian church used the Greek texts, since Greek was a lingua franca of the eastern parts of the Roman Empire at the time and the language of the Greco-Roman Church, while Aramaic was the language of Syriac Christianity.
-The relationship between the apostolic use of the Septuagint and the Hebrew texts is complicated.
-Although the Septuagint seems to have been a major source for the Apostles, it is not the only one.
-St. Jerome offered, for example, Matthew 2:15 and 2:23, John 19:37, John 7:38, and 1 Corinthians 2:9 as examples found in Hebrew texts but not in the Septuagint.
+The relationship between the apostolic use of the LXX and the Hebrew texts is complicated.
+Although the LXX seems to have been a major source for the Apostles, it is not the only one.
+St. Jerome offered, for example, Matthew 2:15 and 2:23, John 19:37, John 7:38, and 1 Corinthians 2:9 as examples found in Hebrew texts but not in the LXX.
 Matthew 2:23 is not present in current Masoretic tradition either; according to Jerome, however, it was in Isaiah 11:1.
 The New Testament writers freely used the Greek translation when citing the Jewish scriptures (or quoting Jesus doing so), implying that Jesus, his apostles, and their followers considered it reliable.

-In the early Christian Church, the presumption that the Septuagint was translated by Jews before the time of Christ and that it lends itself more to a Christological interpretation than 2nd-century Hebrew texts in certain places was taken as evidence that "Jews" had changed the Hebrew text in a way that made it less Christological.
-Irenaeus writes about Isaiah 7:14 that the Septuagint clearly identifies a "virgin" (Greek παρθένος; bethulah in Hebrew) who would conceive.
+In the early Christian Church, the presumption that the LXX was translated by Jews before the time of Christ and that it lends itself more to a Christological interpretation than 2nd-century Hebrew texts in certain places was taken as evidence that "Jews" had changed the Hebrew text in a way that made it less Christological.
+Irenaeus writes about Isaiah 7:14 that the LXX clearly identifies a "virgin" (Greek παρθένος; bethulah in Hebrew) who would conceive.
 The word almah in the Hebrew text was, according to Irenaeus, interpreted by Theodotion and Aquila (Jewish converts), as a "young woman" who would conceive.
-Again according to Irenaeus, the Ebionites used this to claim that Joseph was the biological father of Jesus.
-To him that was heresy facilitated by late anti-Christian alterations of the scripture in Hebrew, as evident by the older, pre-Christian Septuagint.
+Again, according to Irenaeus, the Ebionites used this to claim that Joseph was the biological father of Jesus.
+To him that was heresy facilitated by late anti-Christian alterations of the scripture in Hebrew, as evident by the older, pre-Christian LXX.

 Jerome broke with church tradition, translating most of the Old Testament of his Vulgate from Hebrew rather than Greek.
 His choice was sharply criticized by Augustine, his contemporary.
-Although Jerome argued for the superiority of the Hebrew texts in correcting the Septuagint on philological and theological grounds, because he was accused of heresy he also acknowledged the Septuagint texts.
-Acceptance of Jerome's version increased, and it displaced the Septuagint's Old Latin translations.
+Although Jerome argued for the superiority of the Hebrew texts in correcting the LXX on philological and theological grounds, because he was accused of heresy, he also acknowledged the LXX texts.
+Acceptance of Jerome's version increased, and it displaced the LXX's Vetus Latina (Old Latin translations).

-The Eastern Orthodox Church prefers to use the Septuagint as the basis for translating the Old Testament into other languages, and uses the untranslated Septuagint where Greek is the liturgical language.
+The Eastern Orthodox Church prefers to use the LXX as the basis for translating the Old Testament into other languages, and uses the untranslated LXX where Greek is the liturgical language.